 During a catastrophic water shortage, the Agency Board will monitor the quantity of water available to the Agency from storage arrangements, exchange arrangements, or other sources, and in its discretion may limit water deliveries to its Wholesale Customers in stages as hereafter set forth.
 Using 2018 as a base year, the Agency will determine the quantity of water which the Agency delivered to each Wholesale Customer during each month of 2018.
-Each such customer shall then be allowed to receive from the Agency, each month, at the Agency's standard rate for wholesale water then in effect, no more than the following percentage of the quantity of water which the base year, subject to such further limitations as may apply to any specific customer.
+Each such customer shall then be allowed to receive from the Agency, each month, at the Agency's standard rate for wholesale water then in effect, no more than the following percentage of the quantity of water which the Agency delivered to that Wholesale Customer during the corresponding month of the base year, subject to such further limitations as may apply to any specific customer.
 The percentage shall depend on the stage of allocation declared by the Board, as follows: